wazuh/wazuh-documentation/source/ms-graph/monitoring-ms-graph-activity.rst

         </resource>
     </ms-graph>

-A reference for the module's options can be found :ref:`here <ms-graph-module>`.
+.. note:: A reference for the module's options can be found :ref:`here <ms-graph-module>`.

-Using the configuration mentioned above, we can examine an example of a classic security event: malicious spam emails.
+Using the configuration mentioned above, we can examine a classic example of a security event: malicious spam emails.

 Examining Microsoft Graph logs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 One of the more ubiquitous alerts that an organization of any size will recieve is spam emails.
 In this case, we can specifically look at an example where the spam email contains malicious content, and examine how Microsoft Graph & Wazuh report on this information.

 Imagine that we have set up the Microsoft Graph module to monitor the `security` resource, and the `alerts_v2` relationship within that.
-Presuming that Defender is enabled within our Microsoft 365 tenant, we would expect a json similiar to the following to be generated:
+Presuming that **Microsoft Defender** is enabled within our **Microsoft 365 tenant**, we would expect JSON similiar to the following to be generated:

 .. code-block:: json
     :class: output